flymke/movie-discovery-plugin/README.txt

 The movie that fits best will be presented to the user as a poster with a link to buy or rent that movie.

 After a user had bought a movie by following the link in your website, you will receive affiliate commission.
-You affiliate account can be reviewed at http://pap.movie-discovery.com.
+You affiliate account can be set up and reviewed at http://pap.movie-discovery.com.

 = Features =